"Signing certificate is not valid" error in vCenter Server Appliance

 • The vmware-vpxd service fails to start.

-• In the /var/log/vmware/vpxd-svcs/vpxd-svcs.log file, you see entries similar to:
+• In the /var/log/vmware/vpxd-svcs/vpxd-svcs.log file, there may be entries similar to:

 ERROR com.vmware.vim.sso.client.impl.SecurityTokenServiceImpl$RequestResponseProcessor opId=] Server rejected the provided time range.
 Cause:ns0:InvalidTimeRange: The token authority rejected an issue request for TimePeriod [startTime=Date MM DD:TT:SS EST YYYY, endTime=Date MM DD:TT:SS EST YYYY] :: Signing certificate is not valid at Date MM DD:TT:SS EST YYYY, cert validity: TimePeriod [startTime=Date MM DD:TT:SS EST YYYY, endTime=Date MM DD:TT:SS EST YYYY]